OverTheFlock/TONTgConfirmBot/README.md

 ## Confirmation

-When bot send you information about new transaction, just reply to him with simple command /confirm ID
+When bot send you information about new transaction, tap Confirm or just reply to him with simple command /confirm ID

 Example: